microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/noImplicitAny.md

 display: "No Implicit Any"
 ---

-In some cases where no type annotations are present, TypeScript will fall back to a type of `any` for a variable when it can not infer the type.
+In some cases where no type annotations are present, TypeScript will fall back to a type of `any` for a variable when it cannot infer the type.

 This can cause some errors to be missed, for example: